rileysStuff/Nunix/README.md

 ![Image](https://github.com/user-attachments/assets/ceaf6f84-0ba8-4df5-b7ea-014fb0951aaf)

-Bunix all rights reserved.
+Nunix all rights reserved.
 --------------------------

-Bunix is a Unix-Like Operating System Developed entirely from scratch by one person.
+Nunix is a Unix-Like Operating System Developed entirely from scratch originally as "Nunix" by @0x16000, with a spinoff "Nunix", by me!
 It focuses on performance stability and security.
 Updates may slow down sometimes due to school and my personal life.